 - After the USDA evaluates your revenue and inventory, they issue a decision letter.
 If your store is reauthorized then the process ends.
 If your store is denied SNAP reauthorization, you have the right to appeal.
 Under some circumstances you can re-apply immediately, while others you may have to wait six months or longer.
 In severe cases, the Department can try to permanently deny your application.

-If the USDA decides to withdraw your license to participate in SNAP as an authorized retailer, you should take the following steps:
+If the USDA decides to withdraw your license to participate in SNAP as an authorized retailer, they will notify you through a package delivered by UPS.
+If you received a letter on the withdrawn status of your application, or a denial letter, you should take the following steps:

-- Is the denial permanent?
+- Is the denial or withdrawal permanent?
 If it is, you need to appeal or you will never be able to get a license.

-- Determine if the store can survive for the re-application period.
+- If the denial is not permanent, determine if the store can survive for the re-application period.
 If SNAP sales account for only 3% of your sales and the delay period is six months or less, you may be able to wait.
 If your SNAP sales account for 50% of your sales, you probably want to file an administrative review.

 This may occur because, following an on-site store inspection conducted by an FNS agent, it was determined that your store failed to satisfy the stocking requirements set forth in Criterion A, or that, after a review of the documentation submitted with your application, your firm failed to satisfy the sales requirements set forth in Criterion B. If this occurs, you will be unable to reapply for SNAP authorization for a minimum of six months, which can be harmful to many businesses.